itom-project/itom/docs/userDoc/source/04_itom_gui/editor.rst

 When you start typing a new command in the editor window or the command line, it is possible to display either an auto completion list or calltips.
 The auto completion list appears after having typed a certain amount of characters of a new word and displays similar commands or keywords.
 You can choose from this list using the tab-key.
 It is possible to choose the sources for this list:

 * Use the recently typed words as sources
-* Use words contained in so called API files as sources.
-The API files can be set in the :ref:`tab API <gui-prop-py-api>` of the property dialog.
 * Use both sources

 The auto completion list settings are listed in the :ref:`tab auto completion <gui-prop-auto-completion>` of the property dialog.